 Refer to the engine owner's manual for more information on the engine stop switch.

-2.7 Automatic Fire Extinguisher System (with Generator)
+2.7 Automatic Fire Suppression System

 This system protects the generator compartment in the case of fire.
 The helm mounted display provides systems status - charged (visual), discharged (visual and audible) - and an override switch to allow for engine restart.